 Airbnb Does Have Real Value

-Before this turns into a full anti-Airbnb argument, let's be honest: the platform does things well.
+Before this turns into a full anti-Airbnb argument: the platform does things well.
 Search and discovery are genuinely useful.
-You can compare dozens of properties in a new city in minutes.
 The review system, while imperfect, provides a baseline of trust for properties you've never heard of.

 What You Actually Get with Direct Booking

-Beyond the fee savings, direct booking changes the relationship between guest and host in ways that matter when something comes up.
+Beyond fee savings, direct booking changes the guest-host relationship in ways that matter when something comes up.

 Direct communication.
-Airbnb filters and routes messages through its platform.
-Timing varies.
-When you book direct, you typically get a phone number or email for the actual owner.
-Questions answered faster.
-Requests handled without going through a support ticket.
+Airbnb routes messages through its platform with variable timing.
+Book direct and you typically have a phone number or email for the actual owner.
+Questions get answered faster, requests handled without a support ticket.

 More flexibility.
 Platform bookings are locked into platform rules.
-A direct booking host can often be more flexible about check-in time, holding a late checkout, accommodating a small request that would be awkward to formalize through a platform interface.
+A direct booking host can often be flexible about check-in time, a late checkout, or a small request that would be awkward to formalize through a platform interface.

 Human help when things go sideways.
 The wifi goes down.
 You can't figure out the TV.
-A light bulb is out.
-On a platform booking, you're often in a support queue or waiting for a 24-hour response window.
-With a direct booking host who actually wants the repeat business, you get a faster response.
-Usually a real one.
+On a platform booking you're often in a support queue.
+With a direct booking host who wants the repeat business, you get a faster response, usually a real one.

 Is It Safe to Book Direct?